Homily for 3rd Sunday of Ordinary Time Year A 2020

 As was announced at the beginning of Mass, Pope Francs has designated the Third Sunday of Ordinary Time to be the Word of God Sunday.
 Why a Sunday dedicated to the Word of God, you might ask?

 I am reminded of a story about a priest visiting a Catholic family – in a parish far, far away.
 And while visiting the family posed a question to him.
-He then asked for their family Bible so that he could refer them to passage that would answer their question.
+He then asked for their family Bible so that he could refer them to a passage that would answer their question.
 When they handed him the big old bible, on opening it, some reading glasses fell out.
 That is when the dad blurted out: "I have been looking for those glasses for more than a year now."

 Stories like this remind us that compared to our Protestant brethren, we Catholics need to do a little more reading of the Bible.
 In today's homily I would like to reflect on three questions regarding the unique way Catholics receive the Word of God: What is the Bible?
 How do we read the Bible?
 Why read the Bible?